Bernard-Borg/VideOVish/README.md

 Thinking about;

-- Searching for YouTube videos (this is a quite a bit more complicated than I thought, so bear with me)
 - YouTube video subtitles
 - Reducing file size even further (a smaller version of ffmpeg would be ideal - optionally, ffmpeg can also be disableable during installation, but this would require adjustments to the YouTube downloader to only allow 1080p+ if this module has been installed/the user provides their own ffmpeg path)
 - Picture in picture mode